kumbhani11/Docker/README.md

 28a9159d2f5ef3b50d7388bbf1f5fe67df3bfa839c515c77b885a5c82cf6efbf

-running this command yit will return some unique id. it means service is running successfully.
+running this command it will return some unique id. it means service is running successfully.

 You can check running service in Docker Desktop Application.